 Teaching

-I have had a variety of teaching experience in the Department of Economics at Connecticut College and in the School of Economics at the University of Nottingham details of which are given below.
+I have had a variety of teaching experience in Department of Finance, Economics and Risk Management in the College of Business at Missouri State University, the Department of Economics at Connecticut College, and in the School of Economics at the University of Nottingham details of which are given below.

 I report my Student Evaluation of Teaching (SET) scores as available in parenthesis where the scale is 1 (lowest) to 7 (highest).